Motorola 68000 series: Uses

 The first several versions of Adobe's PostScript interpreters were 68000-based.
 The 68000 in the Apple LaserWriter and LaserWriter Plus was clocked faster than the version used then in Macintosh computers.
 A fast 68030 in later PostScript interpreters, including the standard resolution LaserWriter IIntx, IIf and IIg (also 300 dpi), the higher resolution LaserWriter Pro 600 series (usually 600 dpi, but limited to 300 dpi with minimum RAM installed) and the very high resolution Linotronic imagesetters, the 200PS (1500+ dpi) and 300PS (2500+ dpi).
 Thereafter, Adobe generally preferred a RISC for its processor, as its competitors, with their PostScript clones, had already gone with RISCs, often an AMD 29000-series.
 The early 68000-based Adobe PostScript interpreters and their hardware were named for Cold War-era U.S. rockets and missiles: Atlas, Redstone, etc.

-Microcontrollers derived from the 68000 family have been used in a huge variety of applications.
+Microcontrollers derived from the 680x0 family have been used in a huge variety of applications.
 CPU32 and ColdFire microcontrollers have been manufactured in the millions as automotive engine controllers.

-Many proprietary video editing systems used 68000 processors, such as the MacroSystem Casablanca, which was a black box with an easy to use graphic interface (1997).
-It was intended for the amateur and hobby videographer market.
+Many proprietary video editing systems also use processors from the 680x0 family including the MacroSystem Casablanca (1997), which was a black box with an easy-to-use graphic interface intended for the amateur and hobby videographer market.
 It is also worth noting its earlier, bigger and more professional counterpart, the "DraCo" (1995).
-The groundbreaking Quantel Paintbox series of early based 24-bit paint and effects system was originally released in 1981 and during its lifetime it used nearly the entire range of 68000 family processors, with the sole exception of the 68060, which was never implemented in its design.
-Another contender in the video arena, the Abekas 8150 DVE system, used the 680EC30, and the Play Trinity, later renamed Globecaster, uses several 68030s.
-The Bosch FGS-4000/4500 Video Graphics System manufactured by Robert Bosch Corporation, later BTS (1983), used a 68000 as its main processor; it drove several others to perform 3D animation in a computer that could easily apply Gouraud and Phong shading.
-It ran a modified Motorola VERSAdos operating system.
+The groundbreaking Quantel Paintbox series of early based 24-bit paint and effects system was originally released in 1981 and during its lifetime used nearly the entire range of processors from the 680x0 family (except the 68060, which was never implemented in its design).
+Another contender in the video arena, the Abekas 8150 DVE system, used the 68EC030, and the Play Trinity, later renamed Globecaster, uses several 68030s.
+The Bosch FGS-4000/4500 Video Graphics System manufactured by Robert Bosch Corporation, later BTS (1983), used a 68000 as its main processor; it drove several others to perform 3D animation in a computer that could easily apply Gouraud and Phong shading and ran a modified version of the Motorola VERSAdos operating system.